 The executive compensation program uses a mix of fixed and variable pay, with an emphasis on variable pay.
 The program is structured to create a meaningful balance between achieving strong short-term annual results while ensuring long-term viability and success.
-Therefore, the mix of incentives is reviewed and determined regularly by the Compensation Committee based on the short- and long-term objectives of the business.
+Therefore, the mix of incentives is reviewed and determined regularly by the Compensation Committee based on the short-and long-term objectives of the business.
 The following table illustrates the elements of pay we currently employ, the manner in which we position these elements relative to the market and the objectives achieved by each element:

-Element Target Positioning vs. Market Primary Objective Determination Factors experi • Provid Attract and retain high-performing and experienced individuals Provide steady source of income so executives can focus on the needs of the business Value of role in competitive marketplace Value of role to the Company Skills, experience and performance of individual compared to the market as well as others in the Company

-Element Target Positioning vs. Market Primary Objective Determination Factors Annual Cash Incentives Target at Median Motivate executives to achieve challenging short-term performance goals Align with annual financial objectives Target awards based on competitive marketplace, level of position, skills and performance of executive 75% of actual awards based on achievement against the following annual corporate metrics: Health Plan membership Adjusted gross profit Adjusted EBITDA 25% of actual awards based on achievement of individual goals for the NEOs other than the CEO For 2022, awards were subject to a modifier (-20% to +50%) based on the Company's CMS Star Ratings, with potential payouts ranging from 0% to 250% of target bonus Long-Term Equity Incentives Target at 50th - 75th percentile Align executives' interests with those of stockholders Align with long-term business strategy Retain executive talent through multi-year vesting schedules Motivate sustainable performance that creates long-term value for stockholders Foster our purpose and values to build teams that think and act like owners Awards based on competitive marketplace, level of position, skills and performance of the executive
+Element Target Positioning vs. Market Primary Objective Determination Factors Base Salary Target at Median Attract and retain high-performing and experienced individuals Provide steady source of income so executives can focus on the needs of the business Value of role in competitive marketplace Value of role to the Company Skills, experience and performance of individual compared to the market as well as others in the Company Annual Cash Incentives Target at Median Motivate executives to achieve challenging short-term performance goals Align with annual financial objectives Target awards based on competitive marketplace, level of position, skills and performance of executive 75% of actual awards based on achievement against the following annual corporate metrics: Health Plan membership Adjusted gross profit Adjusted EBITDA 25% of actual awards based on achievement of individual and/or departmental goals (other than the CEO) For 2023, awards were subject to a modifier (-25% to +50%) based on the Company's CMS Star Ratings, with potential payouts ranging from 0% to 200% of target bonus Long- Term Equity Incentives Target between 50th - 75th percentile Align executives' interests with those of stockholders Align with long-term business strategy Retain executive talent through multi-year vesting schedules Motivate sustainable performance that creates long-term value for stockholders Foster our purpose and values to build teams that think and act like owners Awards based on competitive marketplace, current value of unvested equity holdings, level of position, skills and performance of the executive For 2023, awards were issued using 100% PSUs that vest after the end of the performance period based on the following metrics: Health Plan Revenue Growth Percentage At-Risk Returning Member Medical Benefit Ratio Adjusted EBITDA, less Capital Expenditures illustrated below and an average of 79.2% for our other three NEOs that were employed throughout the entire fiscal year).
+For more information, please see "-2023 Executive Compensation Program in Detail."